 - Pectin requires extremely precise pH control (2.8-3.5) for proper gelling.
 That acidic environment still degrades certain nutrients and creates bitter taste profiles that need heavy flavoring to mask

-- Raw material costs jump 3-5x compared to standard gelatin, which creates enormous pressure to cut corners on the active ingredients to maintain profit margins
+- Raw material costs jump 3-5x compared to standard gelatin, which creates enormous pressure to cut corners on active ingredients to maintain profit margins

 The pectin route isn't the simple fix it appears to be.
 You're just trading one set of formulation headaches for another.